“Having Sex Is Part of the Animal Experience” – How do we protect human reproductive rights and the life of the unborn?

 I am pro-reproductive rights..no government agency should ever tell a man, woman, couple…how many babies to have.
 Their reproductive rights are a matter of personal liberties and should not become an issue decided by a state.
 It should be the doctor, woman, couple….they should make those decisions.
 My husband opted to get a vasectomy.
 I was Catholic, he was not and we were not married in the church.
 This was his choice, our choice…what if someone decided to make that illegal?
 It’s none of their business.
 It is our decision.
 We had had four babies in a short amount of time.
 I had used natural family planning.
 We had followed all of the rules that my religion expected of me.
 We were advised NOT to have any more babies if we wanted a mother around to raise them.
 So, WE made the choice, not a government agency or a church.

 I am also pro-life.
 All human life is a miracle regardless of the stage of development or status.
 I just think the issue is far more complicated than simply saying babies are people too and that their mothers and doctors are murderers.
 This led me to truly look at why women choose death instead of life.
 How could we find this balance between the life and dignity of a little person who could not survive outside of the body and the personal liberty, right to privacy, of the mother?

-My years of praying, pondering and investigating this topic has led me to the following conclusions:
+My years of praying, pondering, and investigating this topic have led me to the following conclusions:

 If we truly want to stop the need for abortions in this country, we must fight against ignorance and poverty and empower people to make a choice for life.
 How do we do this if they are poor and ignorant about their own reproduction?